-When you appeal to the AAT, you have the right to have a hearing.
+When you appeal to the AAT, you have the right to a hearing.
 Hearings are generally conducted face-to-face with the AAT Member who will make a decision on your appeal.

 If decision is affirmed, it means Tribunal agreed with DIBP decision and next step is Federal Court or Ministerial intervention.

 You could apply for Ministerial Intervention after merits review if you think that there are compelling grounds for grant of a visa, even though you do not meet the usual visa requirements.
-The Minister can make any decision and for example grant you short stay tourist visa , just to allow you to lodge new application.
+The Minister can make any decision and for example grant you a short stay tourist visa , just to allow you to lodge a new application.